We provide an environment in which all children with special educational needs and/or disabilities are supported to reach their full potential.

 This approach helps us, help the child in obtaining their next level of development through a differentiated approach that works for them.
 This may include, visual cues, visual timetables, Now and Next boards, 1:1 and, or small group interventions.

-Our Special Educational Needs and Disabilities (SEND) policy can be found here: Coming Soon
+Our Special Educational Needs and Disabilities (SEND) policy can be found here: Completed Policy for SEND

 We follow and have regard to the Special educational needs and disability code of practice: 0 to 25 years Statutory guidance for organisations which work with and support children and young people who have special educational needs or disabilities (2015) which can be found here: